Date of Incorporation :April,07,1989

 Flight Operations Div.

-Responsible for the pilot’s scheduling, management and training, flight dispatch, analyzing aircrafts performances and fuel consumption of routes, formulating operating manual for aircrafts.
+Responsible for the pilots’ scheduling, management and training, flight dispatch, analyzing aircraft performances and fuel consumption of routes, formulating operating manual for aircraft and flight simulator equipment management.

 Cabin Crew Div.